Clarkson-Applied-Data-Science/2024_IA651_Crow_Diallo/README.md

 ### Feature Engineering:

 Feature engineering involved creating new features such as average rating and average rebound to capture the underlying data patterns more effectively.
-We applied label encoding to categorical variables to facilitate model training.
 Additionally, cross features were generated to improve model performance and capture complex interactions between features.

 ### Identification and removal of outlier: